tajmone/lemon-grove/README.md

 By [Martin Vejnár], Boost Software License 1.0.

 limecc is a lexer and parser generator similar to other tools like Yacc, Bison and especially Lemon from which limecc sources inspiration.
-Grammars are written in a language called Lime, which describes lexical tokens, grammar productions, and sematic actions.
+Grammars are written in a language called Lime, which describes lexical tokens, grammar productions, and semantic actions.
 The generator produces C++ code for the corresponding lexer and parser.

 ## Editors Support for Lemon